chromygabor/the-playground/frpui/doc/Basics.md

 # Functional Reactive UI framework

-I wanted to prove that we can model an application wich have a lot of sources of actions, can have immutable state.
+I wanted to prove that an application wich have a lot of sources of actions, can have state represented by immutable datastructure.

 ### Collections
 Basically we start with a simple collection.
 Each collection has a scan method.
-In this case we use the scanLeft method, because we want to fold up the collect which is a stream of elements, from the left to the right.
+In this case we use the scanLeft method, because we want to fold up the collection which is a stream of elements, from the left to the right.
 This is the natural flow by time.

 The scanLeft accumulate the actual item with the previously accumulated value and emits this.
 At the first time this is the zero element.